-This book will be of interest to readers and scholars in the fields of business history, economic history, management studies, international business, women’s history, gender and business, and technology.
+This book will be of interest to readers and scholars in the fields of business history, economic cultural history, management studies, international business, women’s history, gender studies, and the history of technology.

 Table of Contents